Anxietie/Movement-Macros/README.md

 ## DISCLAIMER
 *This is a completely client-side mod; it will run in survival and on any server.
 With that being siad, I do not condone the use of this mod for the purposes of gaining an unfair advantage over other players.
 This is NOT meant to be a mod for hacking/exploiting; it is simply a mod created for the purpose of finding strategies for parkour*

+**THERE ARE NO SAFETIES OR SAFEGUARDS IMPLEMENTED**
+If a macro is missing a required field **the game won't start, or it will crash!**
+If something is in the wrong format, **the game won't start, or it will crash!**
+Sometimes when reloading macros with something wrong, the game won't crash and will explain the error in chat

 ### Features
 - Movement macros
 - Camera macros